MonamiMark/uslecn-abm-erosion/README.md

 This repository contains code and materials to reproduce the analyses presented in:

 **Bednář, M., Šarapatka, B.** (2025).
-Accounting for Crop Pattern Heterogeneity in LS Factor Estimation: An Agent-Based Comparison of Classical USLE and Modified USLE–CN Approaches. *Catena* [in review/accepted/published - podle stavu].
+Accounting for Crop Pattern Heterogeneity in LS Factor Estimation: Modelling the effect of crop pattern heterogeneity on LS-factor estimation and strip cropping efficiency: an agent-based comparison of classical USLE and modified USLE–CN approaches *International Soil and Water Conservation Research* [in review].

 ## Abstract